yugabyte/yugabyte-db/docs/content/latest/releases/earlier-releases/_index.md

     weight: 2589
 ---

-The release notes and downloads for earlier YugabyteDB are listed below.
+Links to the release notes and downloads for earlier YugabyteDB are listed below.

 Release | Date | Binary | Docker Image Tag
 --------|------|-------------------------------|-----------------